NardoXD/podcasts-api/README.md

 validating the generated token.
 - `requirements.txt` this contains all the dependencies that are needed for the application to work.
+- `extensions.py` use to avoid a cyclic import in the SQLAlchemy and Marshmallow objects.

 In the models folders there are three files:
 - `__init__.py` to define the models folder as a Python package and thus